isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>6.
 What happens if any of the officers fails to meet the fit and proper criteria?</h5></summary>

 Business entity applicants with officer(s) failing to meet the fit and proper criteria may be refused a licence by the Licensing Officer.
-CSA would like to highlight that every licence application is considered carefully on a case-by-case basis.
+CSRO would like to highlight that every licence application is considered carefully on a case-by-case basis.
 For instance, officers of business entity licence applicant who have past criminal conviction will not automatically be deemed as being not fit and proper.
 Factors such as the seriousness and nature of the offence, the time that has elapsed since the conviction, and the responsibility of the officer will be taken into consideration by the Licensing Officer when assessing the licence application.
 </details>
 <details>
 <summary><h5>7.
 Will quality requirements be imposed on the licensees?</h5></summary>

 The licensing framework aims to raise quality of the standards of the cybersecurity service providers over time.
 In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset.

-Instead, to complement the light touch licensing framework, CSA will continue to work with the industry and professional association partners to establish voluntary accreditation regimes for cybersecurity professionals, to improve the standing of cybersecurity professionals.
+Instead, to complement the light touch licensing framework, CSRO will continue to work with the industry and professional association partners to establish voluntary accreditation regimes for cybersecurity professionals, to improve the standing of cybersecurity professionals.
 </details>
 <details>
 <summary><h5>8.
 Will CSRO consider licensing other cybersecurity services in the future? </h5></summary>